-- Every person has the right to challenge any comment or behavior that is perceived to be sexually oriented.
+- Every person has the right to challenge any comment or behavior perceived as sexually oriented.

-Individuals who have been sexually abused by clergy, religious, seminarians or other church personnel, should contact their local police department or the Florida Department of Children and Families at 1-800-96Abuse (2873).
-Or contact the Victim Assistance Coordinator for the Diocese of St. Augustine.
+Individuals who have been sexually abused by clergy, religious, seminarians or other church personnel should contact their local police department or the Florida Department of Children and Families at 1-800-96Abuse (2873) or visit https://www.myflfamilies.com/service-programs/abuse-hotline/frequently-asked-questions.shtml.
+You can also contact the Victim Assistance Coordinator for the Diocese of St. Augustine listed below.

 Diocesan Victim Assistance Coordinator